dawidb12/python-webapp-mysql-ansible-automation/README.md

+#### This project reflects the small environment with Flask Python webapp integrated with MySQL database.
+Its installation is automated using Ansible.

 ## How to prepare the environment?

 Please make sure that ssh keypair exists in Vagrantfile directory.
 If not, follow the procedure at: https://devops.stackexchange.com/a/1247.